 For more details, go here}:

-Tip #1: With EmbedIt Pro, you can export your HTML snippets (and import these into other WordPress sites) using the Tools > Export function …
+Tip #1: With EmbedIt Pro, you can export your snippets (and import these into other WordPress sites) using the Tools > Export function …

 (Export your Snippets to other sites)